-Artichokes usually take about 100 days to harvest from crowns planted in January.
-Fertilize your artichokes regularly with Fox Farm ‘Kelp Me Kelp You” or ‘Microbrew”.
+Artichokes usually take about 100-150 days to harvest from crowns planted in January.
+Fertilize your artichokes regularly with Fox Farm ‘Kelp Me Kelp You’ liquid seaweed.
 Make the first application to the soil as soon as you plant, then follow-up with foliar applications every two weeks during the growing season.
-(See coupon below) Artichokes have few pests, but keep a look out for earwigs, aphids, and caterpillars.
+Artichokes have few pests, but keep a look out for earwigs, aphids, and caterpillars.
 Use Captain Jack’s Deadbug Brew for caterpillars and Safer Insecticidal Soap for aphids.
 Diatomaceous earth may help control the earwigs.

 Artichokes usually produce 6-9 buds per plant.
 The main harvest is usually in April to May.
 Buds are ready to harvest when the heads are tightly closed, and the outside squeaks slightly when rubbed.
 The stem should be cut 2”-4” below the bud.

 Once the harvesting is done in June, cut the entire plant back to 1”-2” off the ground.
 The plant will go dormant for the summer, then begin growth again in the fall.
 (Sometimes the plant will re-sprout from the base and produce a second harvest, depending on the weather.)
-The new shoots that emerge in the fall can be transplanted to another location, leaving the most vigorous shoot for production next spring.
-Artichokes are a perennial plant in Central Texas most years, and mulching in the fall will protect the plants from winter.
+Plants should be continued to be watered, even though dormant.
+The new side-shoots that emerge in the fall can be transplanted to another location, leaving the most vigorous shoot for production next spring.

 If you have ever seen an Artichoke bud open to a flower, you will know that missing a few in “tight bud” can be rewarding as well!
 The vibrant purple of the thistle flower is a sight to behold-and may be used as a cut flower in arrangements.